edj-boston/matchstick/README.md

 # Matchstick [![Build Status](https://travis-ci.org/edj-boston/matchstick.svg?branch=master)](https://travis-ci.org/edj-boston/matchstick)

-A small library for conveting various string patterns into regular expressions.
-It can also tokenize a string and can perform replacement from a data object.
-It's especially useful for route handling.
+A NodeJS module that converts string patterns into regular expressions.
+It can also tokenize and perform string replacement.
+It's useful for route handling or simlple template systems.

 Installation